kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - Kubernetes 1.37 with `GenericWorkload=true`: a complete replica schedules
   together and an incomplete replica remains pending.
+- Common-priority members participate in workload-aware preemption, while a mixed-priority LWS is rejected before pods are created.
 - Two competing replicas do not enter the partial-scheduling deadlock.
 - Autoscaling creates and removes only the corresponding PodGroups.
 - A rolling update with surge never creates a pod before its revision-specific